jakeosmith/hilarymasterserver/README.md

 ## Reconditioning Tool

 A static demo of a vehicle reconditioning tracker is included in `public/recon-tool`.
 Open `public/recon-tool/index.html` in your browser to try it out.
-The tool is behind a simple login screen—use `admin/admin` or `user/user` to sign in.
+The tool loads immediately with no login required.
 It stores data in browser storage and offers VIN lookup, stage tracking, cost inputs, and parts management.